yuvalyehudab/c-mplechat/readme.md

-# C-mple Chat - A simple IM server and client in c
+# C-mple Chat: A simple IM server and client in c

 ## compilation instruction,tests, usage and xplanation, gif/animation of usage